+Figure 6-figure supplement 2.
+SMFs of 1 T and 9 T did not affect spindle orientation in CNE-2Z cells.
+Similar to Figure 6, “a” is the spindle length, defined as the distance between two spindle poles. “b” is the chromosome distribution, defined by the maximum distance between chromosomes along the spindle long axis. a/b value reflects the chromosome distribution within the spindle.
+(A) The angle between spindle long axis with the magnetic field direction was not affected by 1 T and 9 T SMFs or the chromosome distribution within the spindle; (B) The angle between spindle long axis with the magnetic field direction was not affected by chromosome alignment 1 T and 9 T SMFs.
+Quantifications were from total of 466 CNE-2Z spindles from four independent coverslips in two independent days.
+Data is mean ± SEM. “ns”, not significant.

 Figure 7.
 27 T SMF changes spindle morphology in both CNE-2Z and RPE1 cells.
 (A) Representative immunofluorescence images of CNE-2Z and RPE1 cells with or without 27 T SMF treatment for 4 hours.
 Scale bar: 5 m.
-(B) Illustration of the angle measurement of the spindles in CNE-2Z and RPE1 cells with or without 27 T SMF treatment for 4 hours.
-“1” measures the pole angle of spindles in parallel to the magnetic field/gravity direction (green) and “2” measures the pole angle of spindles normal to the magnetic field/gravity direction (blue).
+(B) Illustration of the pole angle measurement of the metaphase spindles in CNE-2Z and RPE1 cells with or without 27 T SMF treatment for 4 hours.
+“1” measures the pole angle of metaphase spindles in parallel to the magnetic field/gravity direction (green) and “2” measures the pole angle of metaphase spindles normal to the magnetic field/gravity direction (blue).
 Scale bar: 5 m.
-(C) Quantification of the spindle pole angle measurement for synchronized CNE-2Z and RPE1 cells with or without 27 T SMF.
+(C) Quantification of the metaphase spindle pole angle measurement for synchronized CNE-2Z and RPE1 cells with or without 27 T SMF.
 RO-3306 and MG132 synchronization was used to increase the percentage of mitotic cells.
 Total of 295 metaphase spindles were measured from four independent coverslips.
 Data is mean ± SEM.
 (D) Quantification of the spindle width for RO-3306 and CENP-E inhibitor treated CNE-2Z and RPE1 cells.
 Experimental procedure was as shown in Fig.5A.
 Sham and 27 T treated groups are shown here and the control groups are shown in figure supplement 2C, D. (E) Illustration of the spindle and chromosome measurement.
 (F) Quantification of the relationship between spindle morphology and chromosome alignment in CENP-E inhibitor treated CNE-2Z cells that have spindle axis normal to the magnetic field/gravity direction (angle of 80-90 degree).
 Misaligned chromosomes (black) vs. aligned chromosomes (red) were classified by different c/b ratio values.
 Measurement was done on spindles from four independent coverslips from two independent experiments.
 Data is mean ± SEM. “ns”, not significant; *. p < 0.05; ***, p <0.005.

 Figure 7-figure supplement 1.
 Quantification of the spindle pole angle measurement in unsynchronized CNE-2Z and RPE1 cells.
 Green dots represent spindles that are in parallel to the field direction.
 Blue dots represent spindles that are normal to the field direction.
 Total of 166 metaphase spindles were measured from four independent coverslips.
 Data is mean ± SEM. “ns”, not significant; *, p < 0.05; ***, p < 0.005.